johnjago/johnjago.com/content/blogroll.md

 draft: false
 ---

-Personal blogs are a great form of authentic expression—it’s not just the writing, but also the design and feeling.
+Personal blogs are a great form of expression—it’s not just the writing, but also the design and feeling.
 Here are some I enjoy reading.
 They are in no particular order.

 - [Derek Sivers](https://sive.rs/blog)
 - [Ben Kuhn](https://www.benkuhn.net/)